Rangi42/polishedcrystal/README.md

    * Steel-type Pokémon are immune to poisoning
    * Poison-type Pokémon always hit with Toxic
    * Roar, Whirlwind, and Struggle are unaffected by accuracy or evasion, like Swift
-   * Growth raises Attack and Special Attack
+   * Growth raises Attack and Special Attack, by two stages in sunlight
    * Hidden Power is always 60 power
    * Curse is a Ghost-type move
    * Sandstorm does 1/16 damage per turn